neotheprogramist/state-channel-framework/README.md

 ## Generate Sample Agreements

-To generate sample agreements, **ensure you have created the directory resources/json_generator_out/** to avoid a "no such file" error.
+To generate sample agreements, **ensure you have created the directory target/generator_output/** inside state-channel-framework, to avoid a "no such file" error.
 Then, execute the following command:

 ```bash
 cargo run --bin json_generator -- --agreements-count <number_of_agreements>